garcia/xdata/README.md

 * `unsigned int {name}_index(int value)`
 	- Get the index of the given value, or -1 for invalid input.
-This is mostly useful for enums that have specified values (i.e. those with the `XVALUE` option enabled).
+This is mostly useful for enums that have members with explicitly specified values.
 * `char *{name}_str(int value)`
 	- Get the string name of the given value, or NULL for invalid input.
 * `void {name}_iter(int callback(int, void *), void *data)`